Unlock hundreds more features

 Colorful paper art promoting Elige el Verbo, a Spanish verb mastery quiz for students.

-This Spanish verb quiz helps you choose the correct verb for each sentence, such as ellos tienen que vender su casa.
-Work through 20 quick questions to practice key grammar, see common verbs like vender, correr, comprender, and prometer, build speed, and spot gaps before a test.
+This quiz helps you choose the correct verb in Spanish sentences, like ellos tienen que vender su casa.
+Work through 20 quick questions to practice meaning and grammar, build speed, and spot gaps before a test.
+For more focused practice, try spanish verb practice and spanish conjugation practice, or challenge yourself with a spanish irregular verbs quiz.

 Ellos tienen que __________ su casa.